hartwigmedical/hmftools/isofox/README.md

 ### 2. Modelling sample specific fragment distribution

 The fragment length distribution of the sample is measured by sampling the insert size of up to 1 million genic intronic fragments.
 Any fragment with an N in the cigar or which overlaps an exon is excluded from the fragment distribution.
-A maximum of 1000 fragments is permitted to be sampled per gene so no individual gene can dominate the sample distribution.
+A maximum of 5000 fragments is permitted to be sampled per gene collection so no individual gene can dominate the sample distribution.

 ### 3. Expected rates per 'category' and expected GC distribution per transcript